Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations: Numerical experiments

 As a first benchmark problem, we consider one-dimensional Allen-Cahn equation with the periodic boundary conditions and the quartic double-well potential energy \eqref{Polynomial_Energy}, formulated as follows

-Since we do not have an analytical solution, a reference solution is obtained by using spectral methods with the Chebfun package \cite{TADriscoll_NHale_LNTrefethen_2014} as done in \cite{CLWight_JZhao_2021,RMattey_SGhosh_2022}.
-We try to use the same hyperparameters as much as possible to make a fair comparison with studies in the literature; see, Table~\ref{tab:prm_ex1D} for the used hyperparameters in this example.
+In this example, we aim to compare the performance of our methodology with various PINN variants used to solve the benchmark problem in \eqref{eqn:1dexample}.
+As done in the studies \cite{MRaissi_PPerdikaris_GEKarniadakis_2019,CLWight_JZhao_2021,RMattey_SGhosh_2022}, a reference solution is obtained by using spectral methods with the Chebfun package \cite{TADriscoll_NHale_LNTrefethen_2014}.
+To ensure a fair comparison with existing studies in the literature, hyperparameters are kept as consistent as possible; see, Table~\ref{tab:prm_ex1D} for the used hyperparameters in this example.

 In Table~\ref{tab:results_ex1D}, we compare the different approaches in the literature with our approach by taking the final time $T=1$.
 By comparing with \texttt{std-PINN}, \texttt{XPINN}, \texttt{bc-PINN}, \texttt{bc-PINN + logresidual}, and \texttt{bc-PINN + ICGL + TL} produced in \cite{RMattey_SGhosh_2022} with 4 hidden layer, 200 neurons in each layer, 512 points for initial condition, 201 points for the boundary condition, 20,000 collocation points for the residual per time segment, and with \texttt{ACP} produced in \cite{CLWight_JZhao_2021} with 4 hidden layer, 128 neurons in each layer, 512 points for initial condition, 200 points for the boundary condition, 10,000 collocation points for the residual, our proposed approach makes a significant improvement accuracy in spite of lower sampling points (less than 14,000 sampling points in total).